maruel/pre-commit-go/CONFIGURATION.md

 defined by adding a `custom` check in one of the modes.
 Here's an example running `sample-pre-commit-go-custom-check` on the tree in mode
 continuous-integration:

+*Warning*: `custom` is a work in progress and incomplete.
+Suggestions are appreciated.

 ```yaml
 modes: